Wiki · Individual Player · Last reviewed June 25, 2026

 High-Flyer Background

 This background matters because it helps explain DeepSeek's unusual posture.
 It was not simply a venture-backed chatbot startup racing for consumer adoption.
-It grew from a research and infrastructure culture already comfortable with algorithms, GPUs, optimization, and long-horizon experimentation.
+It grew from a research and infrastructure culture already comfortable with algorithms, GPUs, optimization, distributed systems, and long-horizon experimentation.

 DeepSeek

-DeepSeek was founded in 2023 and became globally visible through a series of open model releases.
-DeepSeek-V3 emphasized mixture-of-experts architecture, Multi-head Latent Attention, FP8 training, and cost-efficient large-scale systems work.
+DeepSeek was founded in 2023 and became globally visible through a series of open-weight model releases.
+DeepSeek-V3 emphasized a 671-billion-parameter mixture-of-experts architecture, 37 billion activated parameters per token, Multi-head Latent Attention, DeepSeekMoE, FP8 training, and cost-efficient large-scale systems work.
 DeepSeek-R1 then made the organization a central actor in reasoning models by showing how reinforcement learning could elicit strong reasoning behavior and by releasing both model weights and distilled variants.

-Open-Source Strategy
+Open-Weight Strategy

-In translated 36Kr/Waves interviews, Liang described open publication as both a technical and cultural strategy.
+In 36Kr/Waves interviews, Liang described open publication as both a technical and cultural strategy.
 He argued that closed-source moats are temporary in the face of disruptive technology, while open publication can build respect, attract talent, and contribute to a stronger technical ecosystem.

 That stance gave DeepSeek influence beyond its hosted services.
-Open weights and technical reports allowed developers, researchers, competitors, and governments to inspect, run, fine-tune, benchmark, distill, and argue over DeepSeek models directly.
+Open weights and technical reports allowed developers, researchers, competitors, and governments to inspect, run, fine-tune, benchmark, distill, quantize, and argue over DeepSeek models directly.
 The result was not only product adoption but ecosystem pressure: pricing changed, benchmark comparisons shifted, and U.S.-China AI assumptions became less stable.

 Innovation Thesis

 Liang's public interviews frame DeepSeek as a project aimed at original technical contribution rather than fast commercialization.
-He has argued that Chinese AI cannot remain in a position of following the United States and that the deeper gap is not just a one- or two-year delay, but the difference between imitation and originality.
+He has argued that Chinese AI cannot remain in a position of following the United States and that the deeper gap is not only a one- or two-year delay, but the difference between imitation and originality.

 This thesis is central to Liang's significance.
 He presents AI competition as an ecosystem problem: talent density, technical confidence, architectural experimentation, open publication, and the willingness to stand at the frontier.
 In that frame, DeepSeek is not only a company.
 It is a demonstration meant to alter what Chinese technical organizations believe they can do.